 - Social media moves too quickly to stay on top of it.
 If any of these apply to you, then read on...

-Marketing is now the driving force behind most event businesses.
-There is a general realisation that, in order to survive and thrive in the world of live events, conferences and exhibitions, you have to put your proposition in front of them exactly the right audience at the right moment.
+Marketing is now the driving force behind most businesses.
+There is a general realisation that to survive and thrive in the world you have to put your business proposition in front of them exactly the right audience at the right moment.
 To do this effectively you need a specialised and discrete skillset, often beyond the scope of a single person.
-If you decide to build and keep your entire marketing team in-house, you could easily spend your entire budget on payroll and still not have the entire skillset required.
+If you decide to build and keep your entire marketing team in-house, you could spend your entire budget on payroll and still not have the required skill set.
 On the other hand, if you outsource all of your marketing, quality, control and oversight become concerns.
-All industries are struggling with this dilemma, it's not just in the events sector and it’s something that every company, manager, and employee should weigh up carefully.
+All industries are struggling with this dilemma, it's not just in your sector and it’s something that every company, manager, and employee should weigh up carefully.
 Examining this dilemma, Accenture’s 2013 report, entitled “Turbulence for the CMO,” states that CMOs are looking to mix in-house and outsourced marketing activity, choosing to work with one or more agency partners, citing figures for outsourcing as being “between 45 percent and 75 percent of marketing activities.”
 When you pick the right outsourcing model for your marketing, you can expect 3 immediate benefits over an in-house solution:

 More Time: Recruiting and managing pr personnel takes time.
 A lot of time.
 Your agency has already searched for, recruited and trained the right people, and they’re ready to go when you are.